Russia evacuates Belgorod residents amid escalating tensions on Ukrainian border

 "We are experiencing a tense morning due to enemy activity near the Krasnoyaruzhsky District border," Belgorod Governor Vyacheslav Gladkov said in a video released on his Telegram channel.

 "I am confident our military will do everything necessary to address this threat.
-However, to ensure the safety and well-being of our residents, we are initiating the relocation of people living in the Krasnoyaruzhsky District to safer locations."
+However, to ensure the safety and well-being of our residents, we are initiating the relocation of people living in the Krasnoyaruzhsky District to safer locations," said Gladkov.

 Gladkov said the evacuations are currently being coordinated on the sites, and transport has already been sent.